react-native-community/discussions-and-proposals/proposals/0540-layout-conformance-capabilities-vision.md

 ### Implementation

 `StrictLayout` and `ClassicLayout` would internally change the `YGConfig` used to layout individual Yoga nodes.
 The most valuable implementation is in Fabric, where this code is shared between all platforms.
-A custom shadow node would have access to all child Yoga nodes, so a `LayoutMode` ShadowNode may traverse its full set of children to change Yoga node configuration before the root is laid out.
+A custom shadow node would have access to all child Yoga nodes, so a single `RCTLayoutConfig` ShadowNode may traverse its full set of children to change Yoga node configuration before the root is laid out.

-For platforms where Fabric is further out (e.g. desktop), this could still be implemented, but the implementation would need to be per-platform.
+Where Fabric is potentially further out (e.g. out-of-tree platforms), this set of changes could still be implemented, but the implementation would need to be per-platform.

 ## Handling different default styles